remnoteio/remnote-plugin-template-react/README.md

 **Prerequisites**: You need to have `git` and `node` installed and some basic understanding of React.

 1. Create a new repo based on this template.
+2. Change the `id` in `manifest.json`.
-2. Install dependencies with `npm install`.
+3. Install dependencies with `npm install`.
-3. Start plugin development server with `npm run dev` 4.
+4. Start plugin development server with `npm run dev`